Home » Teachers »

 Step Up: A Curriculum for Teens Who Are Violent at Home The Step-Up curriculum is designed for counselors who facilitate groups with teens who have been violent towards a parent or family member.
 The curriculum uses a cognitive behavioral approach to help teens stop the use of violent and abusive behaviors and teaches nonviolent, respectful ways of communicating and resolving conflict with family members.
 The curriculum also includes materials for a parent group.
 The curriculum is designed to include parents at the beginning of each group session and then separate into a parent group and teen group or stay together for the session to work on learning a skill together.

-Let's Resolve Conflicts Together: Middle School Classroom Activities A 30-page guide filled with suggested activities designed to be used during Conflict Management Week (May 1-7, 2000) in Ohio Middle Schools.
-In the middle school classroom, making use of themes of conflict can invigorate subject areas across the curriculum.
-This activity booklet/guide offers ideas for improving the overall climate of the school and for learning how to resolve conflicts in the classroom.
-The guide first presents ideas for drawing attention to issues of conflict and peace.
-It then provides activities for helping students become aware of underlying causes of conflict.
-The guide cites the six steps to conflict resolution and states that, in addition to learning steps of a conflict management process, teachers may also work with students to enhance communication skills used in conflict management.
-According to the guide, these skills include understanding blocks to communication, using "I" statements, and improving listening skills--resources to teach these skills are included in the guide.
+Let's Resolve Conflicts Together: Elementary School Classroom Activities A 30-page guide filled with suggested activities designed to be used during Conflict Management Week (May 1-7, 2000) in Ohio Elementary Schools.
+This activity booklet/guide first offers ideas for how schools can engage in school-wide activities.
+The guide then describes a process for improving the overall climate of the school through the use of the classroom meetings.
+Six steps to conflict resolution are offered in the guide, as well as activities for helping students become aware of underlying causes of conflict.
+According to the guide, in addition to learning steps of a conflict management process, teachers may also work with students to enhance the communication skills used in conflict management; these include understanding blocks to communication, being aware of nonverbal communication, using "I" statements, and using active listening skills.
 The guide is divided into four broad sections: School-Wide Activities; Learning about Conflict; Communication Activities; and Conflict Management across the Curriculum.